-Not all preschool aged children have equal access to preschool education.
-Availability depends on location, cost, hours of operation, and numerous other variables.
-Child Care Assistance Programs are designed to assist income-eligible families in accessing quality child care by subsidizing a portion of their child care costs.
-Minnesota's Child Care Assistance Program (CCAP) pays child care costs for children up to age 12, and for children with special needs until age 14.
+Although the availability of preschool education in the Great Rivers Region is increasing overall, not all preschool aged children have equal access to preschool education.
+Availability depends on location, cost, hours of operation, whether sites participate in the Child Care Assistance Program, and numerous other variables.
+Child Care Assistance Programs are designed to assist income-eligible families in finding quality child care by ultimately paying for a portion of their child care costs.
+Minnesota's Child Care Assistance Program (CCAP) pays child care costs for children to age 12, and for children with special needs until age 14.
 Child care costs may be paid for qualifying families while they go to work, look for work, or attend school.
 To qualify for CCAP, families must comply with child support enforcement if applicable for all children in the family.
-In 2014, Minnesota counties provided child care assistance services for 30,339 children in an average month, with families receiving an average of \$1,276 per month.^{vii} Wisconsin Shares Child Care Subsidy Program also helps families pay for child care.
-To be eligible, the family's gross monthly income must be equal to or less than 185%-200% of the federal poverty level.
-Once that guideline is met, a parent or caregiver is able to enroll a child if they are participating in one of the following: unsubsidized work, high school, W-2 employment, approved employment skills training while employed in unsubsidized work, FoodShare Employment and Training (FSET) work search or work experience activities, or are a W-2 applicant participating in job search, training, or orientation activities.^{viii} For those who do not qualify for financial assistance, cost can be a factor in deciding whether or not to take their child to preschool.
-For example, Houston County preschools charge anywhere from \$85 to \$195 per month.
-Some of Houston County's early childhood educational opportunities are offered through Early Childhood Family Education, which is open to all Minnesota families with children from birth to kindergarten entrance.
-The program is offered through Minnesota public school districts and is based on the idea that the family provides a child's first and most significant learning environment.
-ECFE provides transportation along regular school bus routes for participants when space is available, a reasonable sliding fee for participation in program including waived fees for those unable to pay, and home visits to families with multiple stresses (i.e. no access to transportation, pregnant mothers on bedrest, first-time parents, families with several preschool-age children).
-In Houston County, Spring Grove works closely with the School District ECFE program.
+On average, in 2014 Minnesota counties provided child care assistance services for 30,339 children in an average month, with families receiving an average of \$1,276 per month7.
+Wisconsin Shares Child Care Subsidy Program helps families pay for child care.
+To be eligible, the family's gross monthly income must be equal or less than 185%-200% of the federal poverty level.
+Once that guideline is met, a parent, foster parent, relative, or person acting in the place of a parent is able to enroll their child if they are participating in one of the following activities: unsubsidized work, high school, W-2 employment position, approved employment skills training while employed in unsubsidized work, FoodShare Employment and Training (FSET) work search or work experience activities, or W-2 applicant participating in job search, training, or orientation activities8.
+For those who do not qualify for financial assistance and want to attend a preschool that charges tuition, cost can be a factor in deciding whether or not to take their child to preschool.
+For example, Houston County preschools charge anywhere from \$85 to \$195 per month for preschool programs.
+Some of Houston's early childhood educational opportunities are offered through Early Childhood Family Education.
+ECFE is a program for all Minnesota families with children between the ages of birth to kindergarten entrance.
+The program is offered through Minnesota public school districts and is based on the idea that the family provides a child's first and most significant learning environment and parents are a child's first and most important teachers.
+The goal of ECFE is to enhance the ability of all parents and other family members to provide the best possible environment for their child's learning and growth.
+Within Houston County, Spring Grove works closely with the School District ECFE program.